michaeldubu/Nexus-Code-CLI/context_intelligence_system/README.md

 # 🔥 THE COMPLETE NEXUS INTELLIGENCE + MCP PACKAGE

-**Everything you need to make AI actually understand your codebase**
+**Everything you need to make AI actually understand what the fucks ACTUALLY in your codebase**

 ## What's In This Package